BrettLaguerra/Evan-LLC/README.md

-This is a site for Evan Cratz LLC.
+This is a site for Cratz Construction LLC.